onlypuppy7/LegacyShell/wiki/docs/03-Content Creation/sounds.md

 >
 > **Canonical source:** `server-client/src/client-static/src/apollon/Apollo.js`

-LegacyShell replaced the original game's audio with its own Howler.js-based wrapper, **Apollo** - see [Codebase Reference](../05-Codebase%20Reference/) for the engine-level detail; this page covers adding/replacing sound files as a content creator.
+LegacyShell replaced the original game's audio with its own Howler.js-based wrapper, **Apollo** - see [Sound and Apollo](../04-Plugin%20Development/sound-and-apollo.md) for the API a plugin uses to register and play sounds in code; this page covers adding/replacing sound files as a content creator.

 ## Where sound files live